Adamliu1/SNLP_GCW/llm-eval.md

 It might be necessary to adjust the learning rate so that the rate of re-learning shows significant differences.

+Use the script `./relearn/run_relearn.sh` to evaluate checkpoints of a model in batch. `--use_lora` is kept because turning lora off alternates the behaviour of relearning.

 ## Using Min-k% prob as an unlearning metric - part of the unlearning loss?

 @Willmish